| ADC Input DriverDIFFERENTIAL to

 10.5 kΩ.
 What happens to level of

-The circuits covered in this ADC driver series are just a few examples of
+the 10 kHz noise at the output?
+MANY PATHS The circuits covered in this ADC driver series are just a few examples of

 how to get the job done.
 Just visit a few op amp manufacturer's websites and